Actyx Reference

 actyx-data

-folder for the current topic.
-There should be no need to change this.swarmKey: an additional layer of encryption between Actyx nodes that allows you to separate swarm so that they cannot connect to each other.
+network tool).
+When three successive pings have not been answered within the allotted timeout, the connection is closed and will be re-established.
+You may need to increase this on very slow networks if you regularly see ping timeout warnings in the logs.swarmKey: an additional layer of encryption between Actyx nodes that allows you to separate swarm so that they cannot connect to each other.
 See the guide on swarm keys.

 topic: a logical separation of nodes within the same swarm — events can only be replicated within the same topic, and each node can only be part of one topic.
 This is mainly useful for effectively erasing all events within a swarm by switching all nodes to a new topic.
 The old events will still be in the